devsoc-unsw/constitution/CONSTITUTION.rst

       #.
 Providing guidance to representatives of the society (Executives, committee members, volunteers etc) on appropriate ways to communicate and behave inclusively;
       #.
 Keeping apprised of any significant issues affecting students from non-majority demographics within the society and report any relevant issues to the society Executive;
       #.
 Monitoring engagement and membership of students from non-majority demographics within the society and provide regular updates to the Executive;
       #.
+To pass on the knowledge to their successor;
+      #.
 Other relevant duties as required.

-   #. **Vice-President (Internals)**
+   #. **Vice-President (Project Operations)**

       #.
 To supervise the management of DevSoc's technical infrastructure;
       #.
 To ensure the visual cohesion of the society's technical projects;
       #.
 To oversee the development of society-internal technical projects;
       #.
+To oversee the long term support of the society's technical projects;
+      #.
 To pass on the knowledge to their successor;
       #.
 To assist the Executive on their duties wherever practical; and
       #.
 Other relevant duties as required.

-   #. **Vice-President (Operations)**
+   #. **Vice-President (Externals)**

       #.
 To oversee the society's social media presence and branding;
       #.
-To facilitate culture and team relations within the society;
+To oversee the society's media and content creation processes;
       #.
-To encourage the software development culture of UNSW;
+To manage the society's external stakeholder relationships with other societies, industry partners and the school;
       #.
-To facilitate opportunities for open-source development;
+To oversee the building of constructive partnerships with other societies, industry partners and the school;
       #.
-To pass on the knowledge to their successor;
-      #.
-To assist the Executive on their duties wherever practical; and
-      #.
-Other relevant duties as required.

-   #. **Vice-President (Course Projects)**

-      #.
-To manage existing project teams and timelines;
-      #.
-To receive feedback from the student community and communicate needs to relevant projects;
-      #.
-To oversee the development of a common platform that assists students with selecting courses;
-      #.
-To pass on the knowledge to their successor;
-      #.
-To assist the Executive on their duties wherever practical; and
-      #.
-Other relevant duties as required.

-   #. **Vice-President (Standalone Projects)**
+To oversee the society's undertaking of external facing events for its members.

+   #. **Vice-Presidents (Projects)**

       #.
 To manage existing project teams and timelines;
       #.
 To receive feedback from the student community and communicate needs to relevant projects;